I am going to discuss the 40 most frequently asked janitorial job interview questions as well as answers throughout the rest of this article.

-You can also assure your client of a long term service for their company to tilt their mind in your favor.
+You can also assure your client of long-term service for their company to tilt their mind in your favor.

-Question 34: What strategies do you use when you’re under pressure and stressed?
+Question 34: What strategies do you use when you’re under pressure?

 Stress and pressure are a common occurrence in the cleaning industry and your client simply wants to know how you are willing to handle all that when push comes to shove.

-Your composure and calm during such times is what your client wants from you and that is exactly what you need to show.
+Your composure and calm during such times are what your client wants from you and that is exactly what you need to show.

 Your answer should assure your client that you manage stress and pressure with ease and it is not that big of a concern.